 While the advantages of positive brand messages on social media is obvious for an employer, employees themselves can benefit on a personal and a professional level from attaching themselves to their company in their social profiles and posts.
 For example, a CNN anchor looking to speak with a source will likely get the interview simply by introducing him- or herself by title because the brand is well-known and respected, Seidan said.
-[For a side-by-side comparison of the best social media marketing services, visit our sister site Top Ten Reviews]

 "Let the company's brand do its work for you," he told Business News Daily.
 "You don't even have to brag [when making a professional request].
 You look good by association."

 This is the case Seiden advised employers to make to their staff about being engaged with the company on social media, but he also noted that you have to let employees decide for themselves whether they want to be involved.